yradsmikham/spk-infra/README.md

 ## Updating a Configuration

 Hugo would like to change the `agent_vm_count` for his `discovery-service-east` cluster, and although he could simply update the `definition.json` file, run `spk infra generate` on the directory, and then finally run `terraform apply` to update the cluster, he would rather have these changes be automated, versioned, and logged somewhere.
 With the approach described above, Hugo can update the `definition.json` file, and push a new commit to the Cluster HLD Repo.
-From there, this will trigger an Azure DevOps pipeline that will execute a script, The script will download and install `spk`, run `spk infra generate` against the `definition.json` to generate the appropriate terraform files, and finally create a git pull request against the Cluster Generated repo.
+From there, this will trigger an Azure DevOps pipeline that will execute a script.
+The script will download and install `spk`, run `spk infra generate` against the `definition.json` to generate the appropriate terraform files, and finally create a git pull request against the Cluster Generated repo.
 Hugo will need review the pull request on the Cluster Generated repo to ensure that the changes are correct before merging.

 When the changes are merged, another Azure DevOps pipeline will be triggered to execute a simple script to perform `terraform` commands.
 Once the `terraform` commands succeed, the cluster should be updated!

-**NOTE**: This approach only supports terraform infrastructure that uses a remote backend.
+**NOTE**: This approach only supports Terraform infrastructure that uses a remote backend.

 ## Updating a Template